placeholder image

 Describes the basic components of the climate system: the atmosphere, ocean, cryosphere and lithosphere.
 Investigates the basic physical processes that determine climate and link the components of the climate system.
 Covers the hydrological cycle and its role in climate, climate stability and global change.
 Recommended prerequisites: one semester of calculus and ATOC 1060 or ATOC 3300 or GEOG 3301 or GEOG 1001.
 Same as GEOG 3601 and ATOC 3600.

-• GEOG 1001 - Environmental Systems: Climate and Vegetation
+• GEOG 1001 - Our Changing Planet: Climate and Vegetation

 Primary Instructor - Fall 2020 / Spring 2021 / Fall 2021 / Spring 2023 / Spring 2024

-• GEOG 3053 - Cartography: Visualization and Information Design
+• GEOG 3053 - Geographic Information Science: Mapping

 Primary Instructor - Fall 2020 / Fall 2021 / Fall 2022 / Fall 2023

 Introduction to Geographic Information Systems (GIS) and the fundamentals of cartographic design.
-Emphasis on the science and art of map design in a GIS environment.
-Students will learn how to build a spatial database, implement best practice for processing various types of environmental and social data and apply basic visual analytics to understand spatial patterns.
+Learn about the science and art of map design in a GIS environment!
+Students will learn how to build a spatial database, implement best practice for processing various types of environmental and social spatial data and apply basic visual analytics to understand spatial patterns.
 Recommended prerequisite: basic familiarity with computers and an introductory course in statistics (may be taken concurrently).

 • GEOG 3351 - Biogeography